adhearsion/Telephony-Dev-Box/README.markdown

 Boot your Adhearsion app and call in.
 You can dial `usera@[asterisk/freeswitch/prism].local-dev.mojolingo.com`, or any number from a registered endpoint.

 ### Register your softphone (optional)
 The Asterisk and FreeSWITCH VMs contain preconfigured "usera" and "userb" accounts for softphones.
-Use the following credentials to register:
+Use usera and/or userb for either of the following credential sets to register:

+### Default Asterisk Credentials ###
-* Username: usera@[asterisk/freeswitch].local-dev.mojolingo.com / Password: usera
+* Username: usera@asterisk.local-dev.mojolingo.com / Password: usera
-* Username: userb@[asterisk/freeswitch].local-dev.mojolingo.com / Password: userb
+* Username: userb@asterisk.local-dev.mojolingo.com / Password: userb
+### Default FreeSwitch Credentials ###
+* Username: usera@freeswitch.local-dev.mojolingo.com / Password: 1
+* Username: userb@freeswitch.local-dev.mojolingo.com / Password: 1

 ## Base Boxes